-AIM: To report our experience with the 2.5-mm Surpass Evolve[TM] flow diverter (FD) in the treatment of distal small cerebral artery aneurysms.
+AIM: We report our experience with the 2.5-mm Surpass Evolve flow diverter (FD) in the treatment of distal small artery aneurysms.
 MATERIAL and METHODS: This study included 41 patients with 52 aneurysms.
 Clinical and radiological records and procedural and follow-up outcomes were reviewed retrospectively.